 Pharmacists are playing an integral role in terms of delivering the COVID-19 vaccination programme.
 You may be working in any sector of practice; this area will support you in identifying appropriate resources to provide COVID-19 vaccination.

 Whichever area of practice you are in, this is your main learning resource. e-Learning for Healthcare (e-LfH) have prepared a COVID-19 Vaccination e-learning programme.
 It is designed to provide the health and care workforce involved in the national COVID-19 vaccination programme with the knowledge they need to confidently promote high uptake of the vaccine and deliver the vaccine programme safely and effectively.

 The programme refers to COVID-19: the green book, chapter 14a throughout.
 This is a key resource which you should use alongside this e-learning.

-Further details about this programme can be found on the e-LfH COVID-19 Vaccination programme webpage.
+Further details about this programme and additional training requirements can be found on the e-LfH COVID-19 Vaccination programme webpage.

 There are two ways to access the COVID-19 Vaccination e-learning programme:

 Access directly via e-LfH (NHS email address required)